 - 1 Spanish onion, chopped

-- 2 hot peppers, such as jalapeno or Serrano, sliced, seeds and all
+- 2 jalapenos, or Serrano, sliced, seeds and all

-- 2 mild peppers, such as poblano, or cubanelle, seeded and chopped
+- 2 poblano peppers, Anaheim or cubanelle, seeded and chopped

 - 26 oz canned tomatoes

-- 3 heaping tsp chili powder (I used a combination of regular, Ancho and Chipotle)
+- 1 Tbsp chili powder, I used a combination of regular, Ancho and Chipotle

 - 1 tsp salt